n0bitaemon/CTF-writeup/readme.md

 ## CSRF

 The update profile API uses csrf_token.
-But I realize that with the same session_cookie and one of the valid csrf_tokens, I can call update API multiple times.
+But I realize that with the same session cookie and one of the valid csrf_tokens, I can call update API multiple times.

 Therefore, the script should **change the crawler's session cookie to my session cookie and call update API with my csrf_token**

 ## Change session cookie

-The cookie is HttpOnly.
+The session cookie is HttpOnly.
 There's a technique we can use to bypass this.
 It's [Cookie jar overflow](https://book.hacktricks.xyz/pentesting-web/hacking-with-cookies/cookie-jar-overflow).
 So, this is my-npm-payload (version 2.0.0):
 ```
 for (let i = 0; i < 700; i++) {
         document.cookie = `cookie${i}=${i}`;